by John Watson

 “But is it a savvy propaganda department?
 No, it is bumblers.
 Propagandists are rarely the cream of the intellectual crop, and savvy propagandists wouldn’t leave such damning evidence that they are clueless about statistics.
 Recall what I’ve often told you: ‘Once you eliminate the impossible, whatever remains, no matter how improbable, must be the truth.’
 Here’s what I deduce:

 “Those who understand statistics, and are dismayed to find themselves in such a place, have either left UNESCO in disgust, or accepted that silence is the price of keeping a comfortable, well-paying job.
 Whoever made this graph understood that their job was to portray a crisis, so they arranged the regions in the necessary sequence, and then added a line which unintentionally announced that they had no idea what they were doing.
 Somebody higher up, but equally clueless about statistics, saw a chart that conveyed the message they wanted, and approved it.

 UNESCO’s links to the tech industry run deep.
-In 2014 the agency announced: “UNESCO study shows effectiveness of mobile phones in promoting reading and literacy in developing countries.”
+In one case, the agency announced: “UNESCO study shows effectiveness of mobile phones in promoting reading and literacy in developing countries.”
 The study was funded by Nokia, the telecom giant, and it did not in fact show what UNESCO claimed.
-Sherlock has just about wrapped up the Crown Jewels affair, and we will write more about this soon.
-[Editor’s note: The story is now written, and linked below.]
+Sherlock finally wrapped up the Crown Jewels affair, and a report on the Nokia affair is linked below.